Essential Ingredients of a Small Business SWOT Analysis

 Why bother with a Small Business SWOT analysis?

-Taking the time to focus on strengths, weaknesses, opportunities, and threats individually will give you a greater sense of clarity and a better way to develop paths, ideas, and goals.
-Essentially, this is a strategic planning exercise that allows you to focus on your marketplace and how you fit into it.
+Taking the time to focus on strengths, weaknesses, opportunities, and threats individually will give you greater clarity and a better way to develop paths, ideas, and goals.
+Essentially, this strategic planning exercise allows you to focus on your marketplace and how you fit into it.
 Also – and more importantly – it will help you learn how to look for new ideas, paths, and gaps in the market.

 You’ll see the cracks and gaps in your business and understand how best to fix them.